Mammography Services at NARH

 You can request an appointment right now for your next mammogram!
 Please call our Scheduling Office at (413) 664-5405 to make a convenient appointment.
 (We even have some evening appointment times so you don't have to miss work!)

-NARH’s Mammography program is accredited by the American College of Radiology.
+NARH’s Mammography program is accredited by the American College of Radiology, having earned the Gold Seal of Accreditation in 2013.
 The Medical Imaging Department includes qualified interpreting radiologists Jeffrey Bath, M.D., Brian McElaney, MD, and Henry Gold, M.D.

 Registered mammographers among NARH’s medical imaging staff include lead mammographer Debra Corkins, Jessica Lockenwicz, Donna Rivard, Diane Saunders, Mary St. Hilaire, and Kathy Troop.

 Mammography uses a specialized X-ray machine to produce detailed images of the breast.

 You will be asked not to use any powders, deodorants or perfumes the day of the exam because they may leave small particles of residue on your skin that could show up on the X-ray film.

 It will be more convenient to wear two-piece outfits, because you will be asked to undress from the waist up.
 If you schedule your appointment for shortly after your menstrual cycle, your breast will be less tender.